MicrosoftDocs/azure-docs-powershell/azps-8.0.0/Az.ConnectedMachine/New-AzConnectedPrivateLinkScope.md

 Creates (or updates) a Azure Arc PrivateLinkScope.
 Note: You cannot specify a different value for InstrumentationKey nor AppId in the Put operation.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.connectedmachine/new-azconnectedprivatelinkscope) for up-to-date information.

 ## SYNTAX

 ### CreateExpanded (Default)